Supporting Pre-College Students

 We recognize that study abroad at the high school/pre-college level is a family affair.
 We hope that parents/guardians and students will discuss personal and academic goals and consider options together.
 While we encourage students to take responsibility for the application and pre-departure process as well as for their engagement in the program itself, we also welcome parent inquiries and questions throughout the entire study abroad experience.
 CET staff are available to assist with program selection, academic concerns, financial questions, health and safety, and any other topics.
 We know that parents need to feel confidence in the program while fostering a sense of independence for young adults.

 CET believes in making study abroad accessible to all students.
 We recruit and actively support academically qualified students of all races, religions, origins, abilities, gender identities, and sexual orientations, ensuring a welcoming, hospitable program environment that promotes student learning.
-Program-specific information on diversity, inclusion, and accessibility is available for our gap programs in China, Italy, Japan, and Jordan.
+Learn more about D&I for high school and pre-college programs.

 Each program is staffed by full-time, on-site professionals familiar with the location and fluent in the local language.
 All staff are available to assist and support students throughout their term abroad, from in-country orientation through the end of the program and beyond.
 Resident staff provide a bridge between our students and the local community.
 Academic staff supervise the curriculum, manage the faculty, and monitor courses.
 Learn more about staff support.